-I’ve been experimenting with different shapes of pasta…I find it amazing that something that has the same 3 ingredients, flour, water and salt, can feel, taste and act differently just from the way it is shaped.
+I’ve been experimenting with different shapes of pasta…I find it amazing that something that has the same 3 ingredients, flour, water, and salt, can feel, taste, and act differently just from the way it is shaped.

 Here, in America, the pasta dish is our main dish so here is a fun, tasty dinner that I'm sure the whole family will enjoy, Pasta with Mini Meatballs and Fresh Marinara.
 It will take a little more than 30 minutes to get it onto the table, more like 90, but most of that is unsupervised time, so you can let your sauce simmer away on the stove while you go do other, more important things, like playing with the kids, the dog, or your friends on Facebook.

-I find it amazing that something that has the same 3 ingredients, flour, water and salt, can feel, taste and act differently
+I find it amazing that something that has the same 3 ingredients, flour, water, and salt, can feel, taste and act differently.

 For this recipe, I used Fusilli Pugliese made by Dal Raccolto, a maker of hand-rolled Artisan pasta native to the Molise region of Italy.
 You can find these kinds of pasta and order them online.
-If you don’t want to order it; go to your store (or Italian market) and substitute Cavatappi, Cavatelli, Gemilli or Orecchiette; or any pasta shape that will readily hold the sauce and is not too large so it will work well with the small meatballs.
+If you don’t want to order it; go to your store (or Italian market) and substitute Cavatappi, Cavatelli, Gemelli, or Orecchiette; or any pasta shape that will readily hold the sauce and is not too large so it will work well with the small meatballs.

 The kids love the mini meatballs as they are just the perfect bite!